China's Xi faces threat from public anger over 'zero COVID'

 “But I think the regime has backed itself into a corner and has no way to yield.
 It has lots of force, and if necessary, it will use it,” Nathan said.
 “If it could hold onto power in the face of the pro-democracy demonstrations of 1989, it can do so again now.”

-Associated Press reporter Kanis Leung and researcher Alice Fung in Hong Kong contributed to this report.
+Associated Press reporters Kanis Leung and Zen Soo and researcher Alice Fung in Hong Kong contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.